How to Invest in iShares US Technology ETFs

 The fund has returned 68% over the last 12 months, 133.84% over three years, and 273% over five years.

-The iShares core US Technology ETF holds many of the world’s top technology and media stocks, which are also rapidly growing companies.
-These companies operate in disruptive industries like e-commerce, social media, cloud computing, mobile technology, and software – industries that are shaping the economy of the future.
+The iShares core US Technology ETF holds many of the world’s technology and media stocks, which are also rapidly growing companies.
+These companies operate in disruptive industries like e-commerce, social media, cloud computing, mobile technology, and software.

 There is obviously no guarantee that future returns will be as strong as historical returns have been.
 However, the funds does hold many of the world’s leading companies, many of which are still growing rapidly while increasing their profit margins.
 The large companies that make up the bulk of the fund have low debt and solid profit margins, so they are reliable companies.